 The international examinations listed below are eligible for review as a basis for awarding credit towards a degree.
 Credit is given based on the catalog year when exam(s) are completed.
 Scores necessary to achieve credit have been established and are listed under each exam.
 Credit earned through one exam may not be duplicated by another exam or course.
 In no case may the sum of credits earned through the below international examinations exceed 30 units toward an undergraduate degree.
 Credits earned based on the student’s exam performance may be counted toward the major or minor fields of study or General Education requirements.
 Contact your college or program academic advisor to determine how the course credit will apply toward your specific academic program.

-An official transcript of all international exam results along with an English translation is required.
+An official record of all international exam results along with an English translation is required.
 Exam content is required for credit evaluations.
 Exams are reviewed for the following criteria: studies validated by a national or state examination, evidence of in-depth study in a specific number of subjects, and 13 years of education represented in total.
 Students may be required to work with a foreign/international credential evaluation service provider to receive credit.
-More international exams and associated information may be added to this list as exam content is obtained and evaluated by faculty in appropriate disciplines.
+Scores listed below indicate the minimum scores eligible for consideration; higher scores may be required to earn credit for specific courses based on departmental approval.

 German Abitur